 Redwood slash after mechanical treatment.

 Starlink is becoming increasingly popular due to its fast speeds, ease of installation, and reasonably priced plans.
-However, for those living in areas with tall trees and dense canopies, achieving the necessary clearance for Starlink can be a challenge.
+However, for those living in areas with tall trees and dense canopies, achieving the necessary clearance for an unobstructed signal can be a challenge.

 Starlink installation in a Redwood tree.